dcl-2017-04/curriculum/docs/vectors.md

 # Vectors

 The tidyverse functions that you've focussed on so far are holistic: they take a complete data frame and perform various transformations on it.
-However, when writing your own functions it's better to start vectors because they are much simpler.
-In this unit, you'll learn a bit about the underlying theory of vectors.
+When writing your own functions it's better to start with functions that work with vectors because they are much simpler.
+You've used vectors quite a bit, but we haven't yet discussed them in detail.

 ## Readings